accso/java9-jigsaw-examples/README.md

 # Setup
 1. Clone this repo.
 2. Install a Java 9 JDK with Jigsaw support.
-All examples have been tested with Java 9 build 181, 9.0.1+11, 9.0.4+11 and also JDK 10+43 (OpenJDK), all on Windows 10-x64
+All examples have been tested with Java 9 build 181, 9.0.1+11, 9.0.4+11 and also JDK 10, all on Windows 10-x64
 3. Install [GraphViz 2.38](http://www.graphviz.org/).
 4. Install [Maven 3.5.2](https://maven.apache.org/download.cgi).
 Note that this is needed for `example_maven-project`, `example_maven_blackbox` and `example_maven_whitebox` only.
 5. Install [Gradle 4.6, for JDK10 or Gradle 4.2.1 for JDK9](https://github.com/gradle/gradle).
 Note that this is needed for `example_gradle-project` only.